Minimization of hypersurfaces: Abstract

 Based on this result and a further study of the minimization process in the planar case $n = 2$, we devise an efficient minimization algorithm for ternary forms (equivalently, plane curves) of arbitrary degree~$d$.
 We also describe a similar algorithm that allows to minimize (and reduce) cubic surfaces.
-The algorithms are available in Magma.
+These algorithms are available in the computer algebra system Magma.